mpetason/vcluster-killercoda/vCluster-101/step1/text.md

 This should output the installed version of vCluster.

-## Let's check out the current context using Kubectx
+### View the current context

+With kubectx we can check the current contest to see which Kubernetes API endpoint we are currently using:

 `kubectx`{{exec}}